Introduction to Spark with Python

 - Understand/use RDD ops such as map(), filter() and others.

-- Understand and use Spark SQL and the DataFrame API.
+- Understand and use Spark SQL and the DataFrame/DataSet API.

-- Understand the DataFrame capabilities, including the Catalyst query optimizer and Tungsten memory/cpu optimizations.
+- Understand DataSet/DataFrame capabilities, including the Catalyst query optimizer and Tungsten memory/cpu optimizations.

-- Be familiar with performance issues, and use DataFrames and Spark SQL for efficient computations
+- Be familiar with performance issues, and use the DataSet/DataFrame and Spark SQL for efficient computations

 - Understand Spark’s data caching and use it for efficient data transfer